architech-boards/documentation-template/source/eclipse.rst

 .. image:: _static/remotepath.jpg
     :align: center

-* Enter also in the path the name of the application you want to debug. (e.g. Hello)
+* Enter also in the target path the name of the application you want to debug. (e.g. HelloWorld)

 .. image:: _static/debug2.jpg
     :align: center